 When Munk took the podium, he began jokingly, “The waves aren’t very good today so you’re not missing very much right now.”
 Conference attendees certainly seemed happy to be inside on this Saturday.

 Emily Kelly is a 5th year student in the laboratory of Scripps marine biologist Jennifer Smith

->

-> - Research Highlight: Bizarre to the Bone497 views
+- Research Highlight: Rising Ocean Acidification Leads to Anxiety in Fish369 views

 - Research Highlight: A Peek into Nature’s Glowing Slime345 views